Use Agentic AI to generate smarter API tests. In minutes. Learn how >>

 Don’t Just Test — Test Intelligently

-With the massive number of moving parts that API testing involves, you want to know which changes have the greatest impact and which ones to work on first.
-Parasoft’s AI and machine learning-driven API testing platform generates meaningful and comprehensive test scenarios correlated to the application code.
-When change occurs, Parasoft identifies which tests need to run to validate only the modified code, to avoid expending unnecessary time and effort.
+With countless moving parts in API testing, prioritization is key.
+AI and machine learning-driven testing platforms generate meaningful and comprehensive test scenarios correlated to the application code.
+When change occurs, they intelligently identify which tests must run to validate only the modified code—saving time and effort.

 Proactively Manage Change

 APIs change.
 When such changes go untested, your applications behave in unexpected ways.
 You spend too much time pinpointing the problem and updating your library of dependent test case scenarios.
-Parasoft’s API testing platform continuously and intelligently monitors for change so your application is always verified and your test suite is always up to date.
-Smart Test Execution identifies which tests align with the code changes so you can optimize testing workflows.
+Automated API testing continuously monitors for changes, ensuring your application stays verified, and your test suite is always up to date.
+Smart test execution identifies which tests align with the code changes so you can optimize testing workflows.

 One Testing Tool Covers All Your APIs

 Yes, you have to test every API interface.
-The problem: every API has its own unique way of communicating with a dizzying array of messaging formats and protocols.
-Ensuring functionality for every permutation and combination can be a massive time sink.
-Parasoft’s automated API testing platform covers the widest range of messaging protocols and formats in the industry.
-They are fully extendable to cover proprietary formats or custom protocols.
+The challenge is that every API has its own unique way of communicating with a dizzying array of messaging formats and protocols.
+A robust automated API testing solution supports the broadest range of industry-standard protocols while offering extensibility for custom or proprietary formats.
+This eliminates the need for piecemeal testing and ensures full functionality across all scenarios.

 Types of API Tests